eueung/rtl_fm_python/README.md

-I wanted a minimalist remote control for demodulated audio coming from the usb stick and something that could also provide that functionality on the Raspberry PI, or allow for control of multiple dongles through web scripting and VPNs.
+I wanted a minimalist remote control for demodulated audio coming from the usb stick and something that could also provide that functionality on the Raspberry PI, or allow for control of multiple dongles through web scripting, VPNs and internet.

 # Features